 Annual General Meeting

-This year's Annual General Meeting (AGM) took place on Thursday 9th October 2014 at the Rose Bowl Centre, Leeds Beckett University in Leeds.
+Our last Annual General Meeting (AGM) took place on Thursday 9th October 2014 at the Rose Bowl Centre, Leeds Beckett University in Leeds.
 Thank you to everyone that attended.

 Read the draft minutes from the AGM here.